 Due to the federal prohibition on US-based online sports wagering, bettors in the United States have opted to place their bets with legal, US-friendly offshore sportsbooks.
 There is nothing illegal or questionable about this type of gambling entertainment.
 These offshore sportsbooks offer attractive incentives, a wide range of betting lines, odds and wagering options, and are comparable to the odds offered at the Vegas bookmakers.
 Their pay lines are competitive as well.

 Check out our section about states that offer legal sports betting.
 We cover all 50 states, which laws are in play and which online betting sites can legally accept players from that specific jurisdiction.

 Will The Legal Status Of Sports Betting Ever Change In The United States?

 While our crystal ball seems to come up short on this topic, we are confident that legal, US-based sportsbook gambling will expand throughout the United States.
 The existing Supreme Court case involving New Jersey's efforts to legalize limited sports betting in their state will likely set a precedent for moving forward with legalized sports betting in the United States.
 Many states have already passed legislation that legalizes some form of sports betting in anticipation of a favorable outcome to the case for New Jersey.
 The professional sports leagues are actively lobbying in states as they attempt to secure a royalty fee to make sure they cash in on state-regulated sports betting when it happens.
 All signs point towards an expansion of sports gambling entertainment in the United States.
-Because it would require a nullification of both PASPA and the Federal Wire Act, we are skeptical that the changes would include US-based online sportsbooks initially, but we hope we're wrong on that.
+Because it would require a nullification of the Federal Wire Act, we are skeptical that the changes would include US-based online sportsbooks initially, but we hope we're wrong on that.

 Why Offshore Sportsbooks Are So Popular